nf-core/taxprofiler/docs/output.md

 <summary>Output files</summary>

 - `downstream_samplesheets/`
-  - `mag.csv`: input sheet for nf-core/mag with paths to nf-core/taxprofiler preprocessed (corresponding to what is saved with `--save_analysis_ready_fastqs`)
+  - `mag.csv`: input sheet for that contains paths to preprocessed FASTQs (corresponding to what is saved with `--save_analysis_ready_fastqs`) that can be used to skip read preprocessing steps in nf-core/mag

 </details>